nicokempe/dnskit/README.md

-⚡ A modern, multi-featured command-line tool for DNS analysis, penetration testing, and system administration.
-DNSKit provides blazing-fast subdomain enumeration with concurrency, custom DNS resolvers for advanced cases, and output in either JSON or a beautiful colorized format.

----

 ## ✨ Features

 * 🔎 **DNS Lookup** for all major record types (`A`, `AAAA`, `CNAME`, `MX`, `TXT`, `NS`, `SRV`, etc.)